Jerusalem tensions cast shadow over Holy Land Christmas

 Perhaps as few as 50,000 Palestinian Christians make up just around two percent of the predominantly Muslim population of the West Bank and east Jerusalem.

-Archbishop Pierbattista Pizzaballa, apostolic administrator of the Latin Patriarch of Jerusalem, has said “dozens” of foreign visitors had cancelled their Christmas trips after Trump’s announcement.
+Israel’s tourism ministry has said that Christmas preparations have not been affected and that it expects a 20 percent increase in the number of Christian pilgrims this year compared with 2016.

-But Israel’s tourism ministry has said Christmas preparations have not been affected, and it expects a 20 percent increase in the number of Christian pilgrims this year compared with 2016.
+The ministry plans to operate a free shuttle service for the short distance between Jerusalem and Bethlehem for mass.

-The ministry said it would operate a free shuttle service for the short distance between Jerusalem and Bethlehem for mass.
+An Israeli police spokesman said that extra units will be deployed in Jerusalem and at the crossings to Bethlehem to ease the travel and access for the “thousands of tourists and visitors”.

-An Israeli police spokesman said that extra units would be deployed in Jerusalem and at the crossings to Bethlehem to ease the travel and access for the “thousands of tourists and visitors”.
+The annual scouts parade in Bethlehem will march through Manger Square near the Church of the Nativity, built over the spot where tradition says Mary gave birth to Jesus and where celebrations will culminate with midnight mass.

 Israel seized east Jerusalem in the 1967 Middle East war and later annexed it, in moves never recognised by the international community.